HengyeChen/Mhemi_normalization/README.md

 GM12878_Mhemi_rep123_CpG_dyad.5000.bed
 ## The coordination of YNCGNR motifs in human hg38 reference genome
 hg38_YNCGNR.fa.1000.bed
+This File is part of the complete reference file.

 # Output file
 ## Normalized Mhemi-seq results